 - Builds necessary 21st-century skills

 - Expands course offerings and experiences

-These findings have been supported by research done by organisations like One-to-One Institute, which also prioritised the factors that made technology implementation successful.
+These findings have been supported by research done by organizations like One-to-One Institute, which also prioritized the factors that made technology implementation successful.

 From Traditional to Virtual: Different Types of Learning

 There are different learning methods and styles depending on the mix or exclusive use of traditional and virtual teaching.
 Some terms vary across cultures, but the gist of each definition remains the same.

 Traditional learning is the original method of teaching students face-to-face in a group setting.
 In the past, this method involved minimal to no use of technology as a supplemental teaching tool.

 On the opposite end of the educational scale is virtual learning.
 With virtual learning, students learn almost exclusively via technology and online media; traditional instruction may be used in a supplementary manner, but instruction is either largely or wholly done online.

 Blended learning is a combination of both teaching methods.